wkm97/driver-backend/README.md

 ## Task 3
 - Use MongoDB as the database, driver locations will be structured as time series data and utilise the MongoDB time series feature
+- Create a GET /location endpoint to retrieve the latest driver location: http://localhost:3000/location?driver_id=driver_001
+- Handle high-frequency updates without performance degradation
+    - use asynchronous processing on endpoint
+    - use queue to keep track of the update request
+    - use batch insert to reduces round trips to mongodb
+- prevents race conditions or data inconsistency
+    - thinking of using `timestamp` sent from device (simulation) to keep track of latest data
+    - only ingest data with the latest timestamp
+    - but limited by the restriction that I can ONLY receive latitude, longitude and driver_id values sent from the drivers' phones
-- Create a GET endpoint to retrieve the latest driver location
+- Create a GET /location/historical endpoint to retrieve the driver historical location from the start to the end: http://localhost:3000/location/historical?driver_id=driver_001